 Cape Tribulation – where the reef meets the rainforest

 I really loved Cape Tribulation.
 As you know it is completely cut off from civilisation and electricity is produced by power generators, so no mobile phone services and internet for a few days can be frustrating, but at the same time, it allows you to find a new dimension, reconnect with nature and ultimately let it go.
 I really enjoyed the time there.
-I walked along the beach at sunrise, at sunset, I walked alone in the forest at day and night (in a group), I tasted tropical fruits, and I also had a bit of adventure.
+I walked along the beach at sunrise, at sunset, I walked alone in the forest day and night (in a group), I tasted tropical fruits, and I also had a bit of adventure.

 Jungle Surfing in the Daintree Forest

-During my Cape Tribulation stay, I was lucky enough to make unique encounters with wild Cassowaries, which are very rare to spot in the wild.
+During my Cape Tribulation stay, I was lucky enough to make unique encounters with wild Cassowaries, rare to spot in the wild.
 I stepped out of my comfort zone and tried to overcome my fear of heights.
 I went on a Jungle Surfing Tour and swang through the dense forest canopy of the Daintree National Park.
 Read on about my experience with Jungle Surfing in Queensland.

 Port Douglas – Snorkeling on the Great Barrier Reef

 This time I am happy to have picked a tour that really suited me.
 I don’t feel comfortable on boats, as most of the times I start feeling dizzy.
 The same with snorkelling and swimming, it makes me feel dizzy.
 I have been lucky, not only because of the sea conditions.
 The water was calm, and we had a smooth cruising, but also because of this Eco Snorkelling Tour from Port Douglas to Low Isles.

 Atherton Tablelands – Landscapes like canvas

 I actually had planned two days, but it was way too short to do justice to this amazing area.
 Unfortunately, I couldn’t extend it, but I would recommend planning at least a three-day road trip across the Atherton Tablelands to make the most of this region.

 4WD Road Trip Adventure – The Bloomfield Track to Cooktown